Karakoram Highway: History

-The Karakoram Highway, also known as the Friendship Highway in China, was built by the governments of Pakistan and China.
-It was started in 1962 and was completed and opened to the public in 1978.
+The Karakoram Highway (KKH), also known as the Friendship Highway in China, was jointly constructed by the governments of China and Pakistan.
+It was started in 1962, completed in 1979 and opened to the public in 1986.
 Pakistan initially favored routing through Mintaka Pass.
 In 1966, China, citing the fact that Mintaka would be more susceptible to air strikes, recommended the steeper Khunjerab Pass instead.
 About 810 Pakistanis and about 200 Chinese workers died, mostly in landslides and falls, while building the highway.
 Over 140 Chinese workers who died during the construction are buried in the Chinese cemetery in Gilgit.
 The route of the KKH traces one of the many paths of the ancient Silk Road.

 On the Pakistani side, the road was constructed by FWO (Frontier Works Organisation), employing the Pakistan Army Corps of Engineers.
 The Engineer-in-Chief's Branch of the Pakistani Army completed a project documenting the history of the highway.
 The book History of Karakoram Highway was written by Brigadier (Retired) Muhammad Mumtaz Khalid in two volumes.
 In the first volume, the author discusses the land and the people, the pre-historic communication system in the Northern Areas, the need for an all-weather road link with Gilgit, and the construction of Indus Valley Road.
 The second volume records events leading to the conversion of the Indus Valley Road to the Karakoram Highway, the difficulties in its construction, and the role of the Pakistan Army Corps of Engineers and their Chinese counterparts in its construction.